valeriia-yahlo/valeriia-yahlo/README.md

 ### 🛡️ Interactive Educational Website Against Social Engineering

-An interactive educational platform designed to improve awareness of **social engineering threats** and help users recognize and prevent common social engineering attacks.
+An online educational platform designed to raise awareness about **social engineering threats** and help users recognize and prevent widespread social engineering attacks.

+The educational website is controlled by the buttons at the top of the page and contains 3 interactive pages:
+1. an informative page,
+2. a test page that checks how information has been absorbed from the first theoretical page
+3. a short safety page, as well as with the statistics of previous surveys

 The project combines cybersecurity education with interactive learning and assessment.